Speakers

 Family Physician

-Dr. Neil Arya is a family physician in Kitchener Ontario.
+Dr Neil Arya is a family physician in Kitchener, Ontario.
 He is the Chair of the PEGASUS Institute and PEGASUS Global Health Conference (www.pegasusconference.ca).
 He is a Fellow at the Balsillie School for International Affairs and at the International Migration Research Centre.
-He is an Adjunct Professor in Health Sciences at Wilfrid Laurier University where he was and Scholar in Residence from 2018-2020.
-He remains Assistant Clinical Professor in Family Medicine at McMaster University (part-time) and Adjunct Professor in Environment and Resource Studies at the University of Waterloo.
-He is a past Vice-President of International Physicians for the Prevention of Nuclear War (IPPNW), which won the 1985 Nobel Peace Prize and of President of Physicians for Global Survival (PGS).
-He was the president of the Canadian Physicians for Research and Education in Peace (CPREP), which is now IPPNW Canada and has written and lectured around the world about Peace through Health.
+He is Adjunct Professor in Health Sciences at Wilfrid Laurier University, Assistant Clinical Professor in Family Medicine at McMaster University, and Adjunct Professor in Environment and Resource Studies at the University of Waterloo.
+He is a past Vice-President of International Physicians for the Prevention of Nuclear War (IPPNW), which won the 1985 Nobel Peace Prize, and of President of Physicians for Global Survival (PGS).
+He was the president of the Canadian Physicians for Research and Education in Peace (CPREP), which is now IPPNW Canada, and has written and lectured around the world about Peace through Health.
 He was the founding Director of the Global Health Office at Western University and has conducted research around international experiences as well as the impact of overseas electives on host communities and students.
-Dr. Arya continues as founder Director of the Kitchener/Waterloo Refugee Health Clinic in collaboration with the Waterloo Region Reception House where he provides case-specific care to newcomers and those in need of specialized care and was lead physician developing the Psychiatric Outreach Project, providing mental health for those homeless or at risk in St. John’s Kitchen in Kitchener, tasks which led to him receiving the 2009 College of Family Physicians of Canada Geeta Gupta Award for Equity and Diversity.
+Dr Arya continues as founder Director of the Kitchener/Waterloo Refugee Health Clinic in collaboration with the Waterloo Region Reception House where he provides case-specific care to newcomers and those in need of specialized care and was lead physician developing the Psychiatric Outreach Project, providing mental health for those homeless or at risk in St. John’s Kitchen in Kitchener, tasks which led to him receiving the 2009 College of Family Physicians of Canada Geeta Gupta Award for Equity and Diversity.

 Dale Bramley